 Cooperative Extension Ask the Expert service

-In my article Organic Gardeners: You Are Not Alone there’s a link for the Cooperative Extension Ask the Expert service where they answer questions about plant growing problems.
+In my article Organic Gardeners: You Are Not Alone, there’s a link for the Cooperative Extension Ask the Expert service where they answer questions about plant growing problems.

 I have to hope that the stems get big enough before too many get hit.
-By mounding up the dirt to the point where the stems are small, I’ve created an environment where they can cause damage even to well-established potatoes.
+By mounding up the dirt to the point where the stems are small, I’ve created an environment where they can cause damage even to well-established potatoes with plenty of Glycoalkaloids.